matrixlord/TensorFlow-starting-point/README.md

 # TensorFlow starting point

 This repo contains a starting point for a new TensorFlow application.
-It is build around Docker.
+It is built around Docker.
 When you first run it, it will download and compile TensorFlow for your CPU.
-If your CPU supports SSE4.2, AVX2 etc, it will run faster from the ready made TensorFlow bin.
+If your CPU supports SSE4.2, AVX2 etc, it will run faster compared to the ready made TensorFlow bin.

-It also contains a sample neural network to test the your new TensorFlow container.
+It also contains a sample neural network to test your new TensorFlow container.

 # Installation